 Volunteers from the Chicago Community Jail Support mutual aid group have a tent where they give out supplies, offer their personal cell phones, and give rides to people being released from prison.
 No one gets turned away.

-When a volunteer got shot in a gang retaliation attempt at the prison, they release a statement that they okay; they have no animosity.
+When a volunteer got shot in a gang retaliation attempt at the prison, they release a statement that they were okay; they have no animosity.
 The tent is out again the next morning.
 They are undeterred because they know that the gunman is not less valuable than the victim.
 The work of being present must continue.

 Throwing a man in prison will not heal the bullet wounds.